top of page

 Each Australian state and territory (except the ACT) funds its own police force, governed by the respective state legislation.
 In addition, the Australian Federal Police (AFP) investigates Commonwealth (federal) crimes across Australia, as well as crimes that occur in the ACT.
 The ACTPOL agency is the community policing arm of the AFP.

-The Report on Government Services 2025 is an annual national report that evaluates the performance of major public services delivered by Australian federal, state, and territory governments.
+The Report on Government Services 2026 is an annual national report that evaluates the performance of major public services delivered by Australian federal, state, and territory governments.
 It uses comparative data and indicators to assess how efficiently, effectively, and equitably these services are delivered, helping inform policy decisions, government accountability, and improvements across the various services.
-The latest (2025) report (which excludes the AFP and ACTPOL) includes the following key police dataset (download):
+The latest (2025) report (which excludes the AFP) includes the following key police dataset (download):

 Basic Profiles